MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 ### View activity in the traffic log

 1. In the **Microsoft Entra admin center** \> **Global Secure Access (Preview)** \> **Monitor**, select [**Traffic logs**](../global-secure-access/how-to-view-traffic-logs.md).
-If desired, select **Add filter**.
+If needed, select **Add filter**.
 Filter when **User principal name** contains *testuser* and **Action** set to **Block**.
 1. Observe the entries for your target FQDN that show traffic as blocked and then allowed.
 There may be a delay of up to 20 minutes for entries to appear in the log.

    [ ![Screenshot of Global Secure Access, Monitor, Traffic logs for baseline policy.](media/sse-deployment-guide-internet-access/global-secure-access-monitor-traffic-logs-baseline-inline.png)](media/sse-deployment-guide-internet-access/global-secure-access-monitor-traffic-logs-baseline-inline.png#lightbox)

 ## Sample PoC scenario: Block a group from accessing websites based on category

-Microsoft Entra Internet Access enables you to block or allow access to Internet sites based on their category including gambling, alcohol, and tobacco sites without having to manually manage block lists.
-Complete the following high-level tasks to configure Microsoft Entra Internet Access to block alcohol and tobacco sites for your test user.
+Use Microsoft Entra Internet Access to block or allow access to internet sites based on category.
+These areas include gambling, alcohol, and tobacco sites.
+Manually managing block lists is not required.
+Complete the following tasks to configure Microsoft Entra Internet Access to block alcohol and tobacco sites for your test user.

-- Configure a block rule for category sites by [creating a web filtering policy](#create-a-web-filtering-policy-1).
+- Configure a block rule for category sites.
+[Create a web filtering policy](#create-a-web-filtering-policy-1).
-- Group and prioritize your web filtering policies by [creating a security profile](#create-a-security-policy-profile-1).
+- Group and prioritize your web filtering policies.
+[Create a security profile](#create-a-security-policy-profile-1).
-- Configure your test group (that contains your test user) to use the security profile by [creating and assigning a conditional access policy](#create-a-conditional-access-policy).
+- Configure your test group, with the test user, to use the security profile.
+[Create and assign a Conditional Access policy](#create-a-conditional-access-policy).
 - Confirm rule application by using your test user to [attempt to access a blocked site](#attempt-to-access-blocked-sites-1).
 - [Stop the agent and confirm test user access](#stop-the-agent-and-confirm-restored-access-1) to the previously blocked site.
 - [View activity in the traffic log](#view-activity-in-the-traffic-log-1).